Parish Life

 Holy Strollers

-The intrepid Susan Hankins organizes and leads comfortable, companionable excursions on foot to explore parts of the city that are historic, or inspiring, or beautiful, or all three.
-This fall, itineraries have included the Richmond Slave Trail, and will include Hollywood Cemetery and the Richmond Flood Wall.
+The intrepid Susan Hankins organizes and leads comfortable, companionable excursions on foot to explore parts of the city that are historic, inspiring, beautiful, or all three.
+This fall, itineraries include the Tyler Potterfield Memorial Bridge, the Dutch Gap trail, and historic downtown Richmond.
 Keep an eye out for the plans in the regular parish communications.
 Susan invites you to contact her if you have questions.

 Spirited Sisters

 The Spirited Sisters are a group of the women of the parish and their friends who meet once a month for dinner, drinks, and good conversation.
 We usually meet at a local restaurant, and enjoy each other’s company for about two hours.
-If you’d like to come for supper, please contact Cathy Saunders.
+For more information or to let us know you are coming, please contact Cathy Saunders.

 Red Door

 The Red Door Ministry is always thinking of ways the church can help the guests we feed at lunchtime every Friday.
-When we can return to the Parish Hall, we will again be able to offer a healing service before the meal is served.
-The clothing closet continues to collect socks, mens underwear in medium to extra large sizes, jeans, toiletries, and plastic grocery bags.
+The clothing closet continues to collect socks, men’s underwear in medium to extra large sizes, jeans, toiletries, and plastic grocery bags.

 Later this fall, there will be a coat drive, including gloves, hats, and scarves.
-We welcome your donations of used clothing that is clean and in good repair, understanding always that the people we serve should be dressed in clothes they can feel proud to wear.
-And in preparation for the winter ahead, Betsy Featherstone and Molly Howle have begun inviting people to be “mitten kittens,” and to knit worsted wool mittens for the closet.
-They have some easy patterns to share.
-Please contact Betsy or Molly for more information.
+We welcome your donations of used clothing that is clean and in good repair, understanding that the people we serve should be dressed in clothes they can feel proud to wear.
+Please contact Molly for more information.

 Circles RVA